xcp-ng/xcp-ng-org/docs/guests.md

 ![](../assets/img/screenshots/Dynamic_mem.png)

 If dynamic min is equal to dynamic max - as displayed in the screenshot - then dynamic memory is disabled.
-If not when VM will migrate the memory will be reduce to dynamic min and this can cause VM to crash
+If dynamic min < dynamic max, then make sure your VM is able to fully function with as little RAM as defined in *dynamic min*.

 ## Guest tools